Salz0/telegram_flea/CONTRIBUTING.md

 - Add your bot to the channel and give it admin rights
 - Copy _.env.example_ and change name to _.env_, you can do like this: `cp .env.example .env`
 - Open the new file
-- Edit .env variables
+- Edit the following environment variables in the .env file:
-  - `TELEGRAM_BOT_TOKEN` - your bot's token.
-Open https://telegram.me/BotFather and follow instraction how to create a new bot.
-In the end you will recei
+  - `TELEGRAM_BOT_TOKEN`: Your bot's token.
+To obtain it, open [the bot](https://telegram.me/BotFather) and follow the instructions on how to create a new bot.
+In the end, you will receive a token that should be set as the value for the `TELEGRAM_BOT_TOKEN` environment variable.
-  - `CHANNEL_USERNAME` - the channel tag to which messages will be sent.
-If link for your channel is https://t.me/some_name. some_name will be a CHANNEL_USERNAME
+  - `CHANNEL_USERNAME`: The channel name to which messages will be sent.
+If your public channel's link is https://t.me/some_name, use "some_name" as the value for CHANNEL_USERNAME.
+  - `REDIS_URL`, `REDIS_DB`, `REDIS_POOL_SIZE`, `REDIS_PREFIX_KEY`: Redis-related
+    environment variables.
+Only change these if you are confident in what you are doing.
+  - `BOT_LANGUAGE`: The language for the bot's interface.
+List of available languages is updating

 ## Step 5: Project set-up